DmitriySh/system-design-course/01-fundamentals-system-design/README.md

  - availability 99,9%
  - all requested should be averaged over the year
  - services: reliable, scalable and fault tolerance
+ - look for most popular places by reactions in travel posts
  - traveler feed's posts: 10
  - photos per post: 5
  - reactions per post: 30